michael-isichenko/plot/readme.md

 ### xy-histogram with errorbars: `plot -t | plot 1-4 -zeEHW 5`
 <img src="xy-hist-errorbars.png" width="600" />
-When error bars are large, the dependence of `Mean(y)` of `x` is not very visible.
+When error bars are large, the dependence of Mean(y) of x is not very visible.

 ### xy-histogram bezier-smoothed: `plot -t | plot 1-4 -zsEHW 5`
 <img src="xy-hist-smooth.png" width="600" />
-Plotting without error bar changes the `y` scale.
-Smoothing removes remaining noise and gives a better idea whether and how `y` depends on `x`.
+Plotting without error bar changes the y scale.
+Smoothing removes remaining noise and gives a better idea whether and how y depends on x.

 # Usage